Cambridge Company Uses Facial Recognition System To Stop Shoplifters

 “I used to develop facial recognition systems to look for terrorists in airports,” he told WBZ-TV.

 But instead of terrorists, Kundu is now looking for un-scanned items at grocery checkouts and other retail stores.
-His Cambridge Company is called Stoplift and the owner of Vicente’s grocery store in Brockton is a big fan.
+His Cambridge Company is called StopLift and the owner of Vicente’s grocery store in Brockton is a big fan.

 “It has saved us a good amount of money,” said Brian Vincente.